Ethereum On-Chain Data Signals Major Capitulation Zone

 What Happens Next?

 The coming weeks will test whether the on-chain capitulation signal precedes a market inflection point.
-Observers will watch for a convergence between the robust developer activity and price discovery.
+Observers will watch for a convergence between the sturdy developer activity and price discovery.
 Market history suggests that periods of extreme divergence between network fundamentals and token valuation are typically temporary, though their resolution timing remains uncertain.

 This article was produced with AI assistance and reviewed by our editorial team for accuracy and quality.